 What Causes Bipolar Disorder?

-No one knows exactly what causes bipolar disorder.
-Research suggests that a combination of factors could increase your chance of developing it.
-This includes physical, environmental and social conditions, some possible causes listed below:
+No one knows exactly what causes bipolar Disorder.
+Research suggests that a combination of factors could increase an individual’s chance of developing it.
+This includes physical, environmental and social conditions, some possible causes are listed below:

 - Childhood trauma